-The Anderson Center for the Arts is a University office serving the campus arts departments and the broader communities of the University and the Southern Tier.
+The Anderson Center for the Performing Arts is a University office serving the campus arts departments and the broader communities of the University and the Southern Tier.
 The staff of the center schedules and operates the physical facilities of the Anderson Center, and, with the arts departments, presents arts programming for the University and the community.
 The role of the center ranges from assisting users by providing services such as house, technical, and box office services to full promotion and presentation of a concert program booked by the center.

 The performance spaces of the University - the Osterhout Concert Theater, the Chamber Hall, and Watters Theater - are primarily intended for performances by artists contracted by the Anderson Center, for rental activities, and for the performance activities of the departments of music and theatre.
 Use by other departments, schools, organizations, and student groups, other than those specified above, is subject to availability and is scheduled at the discretion of the director of the center in consultation with the appropriate groups.
 Offices wishing to schedule use of performance spaces should contact the center as early as possible during the academic year preceding the scheduled event.
-Use of the Concert Theater and Chamber Hall for regularly scheduled classes is not permitted.
+Use of the Osterhout Concert Theater, Watters Theater and Chamber Hall for regularly scheduled classes is permitted only by the Music and Theatre departments, subject to availability and review by the Anderson Center staff.

-Appropriate fees will be assessed for use of the facilities according to a fee schedule available from the Anderson Center for the Arts office.
-Use of performance spaces implies the contracting of appropriate Center for the Arts staff (e.g., technical, box office, house operations), as well as any necessary additional staff as determined by the director.
-Those desiring further information about timetables, scheduling criteria, and fees should inquire at the Center for the Arts office.
+Appropriate fees will be assessed for use of the facilities according to a fee schedule available from the Anderson Center for the Performing Arts office.
+Use of performance spaces implies the contracting of appropriate Anderson Center for the Performing Arts staff (e.g., technical, box office, house operations), as well as any necessary additional staff as determined by the director.
+Those desiring further information about timetables, scheduling criteria, and fees should inquire at the Anderson Center for the Performing Arts office.